-Variable name Variable Type Description sys_incl_highdpphosp Numeric System includes at least one high DSH patient percentage hospital: 1=yes, 0=no sys_highucburden Numeric Systemwide uncompensated care burden flag: 1=yes, 0=no sys_incl_highuchosp Numeric System includes at least one high uncompensated care burden hospital: 1=yes, 0=no sys_anyins_product Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system owns or jointly owns a health plan, or that the hospital or its system has a joint venture or significant partnership with an insurer: 1=yes, 0=no. sys_mcare_adv Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system offers an MA plan via ownership or joint venture: 1=yes, 0=no. sys_mcaid_mngcare Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system offers a Medicaid managed care plan via ownership or joint venture: 1=yes, 0=no. sys_healthins_mktplc Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system offers an Health Insurance Marketplace plan via ownership or joint venture: 1=yes, 0=no.
+Variable name Variable Type Description sys_incl_highdpphosp Numeric System includes at least one high Disproportionate Share Hospital (DSH) patient percentage hospital: 1=yes, 0=no sys_highucburden Numeric Systemwide uncompensated care burden flag: 1=yes, 0=no sys_incl_highuchosp Numeric System includes at least one high uncompensated care burden hospital: 1=yes, 0=no sys_anyins_product Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system owns or jointly owns a health plan, or that the hospital or its system has a joint venture or significant partnership with an insurer: 1=yes, 0=no. sys_mcare_adv Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system offers an MA plan via ownership or joint venture: 1=yes, 0=no. sys_mcaid_mngcare Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system offers a Medicaid managed care plan via ownership or joint venture: 1=yes, 0=no. sys_healthins_mktplc Numeric System includes at least one non-Federal general acute care hospital that reported in the AHA data that the hospital or its system offers a Health Insurance Marketplace plan via ownership or joint venture: 1=yes, 0=no. sys_ma_plan_contracts Character Medicare Advantage (MA) contract numbers offered by the system according to matches between systems or subsystems and MA data from the CMS MA Plan Directory. sys_ma_plan_enroll Numeric Aggregate enrollment across all MA contracts offered by the system according to matches between systems or subsystems and MA data from the CMS MA Plan Directory. sys_ownership Numeric System ownership type based on ownership type of non-Federal general acute care hospitals in the system, weighted by the number of non-Federal general acute care hospital beds.
+This is a categorical variable taking the following values: nonprofit=1, church-operated=2, public/government=3, and for profit/investor owned=5. hos_net_revenue Numeric Sum of total patient revenue among the non-Federal general acute care hospitals in a given system reported in the HCRIS data. hos_total_revenue Numeric Sum of total patient revenue less contractual allowances and discounts on patients' accounts among the non-Federal general acute care hospitals in a given system reported in the HCRIS data.

-&lt;sup>a If a 2020 system had the same HCOS and/or AHA identification number as a 2018 system, then we assigned the 2020 system the same unique system identification number as 2018.
+^a If a 2020 system had the same HCOS and/or AHA identification number as a 2018 system, then we assigned the 2020 system the same unique system identification number as 2018.